kkPranav1/RVR-App/README.md

 # RVR-App Android Codebase

-Note: Project Handed Over to clients, CodeBasae not maintained or active by Me
+Note: Project Handed Over to clients, CodeBase not maintained by me